jsloyer/whatsnew/index.md

 ## Services
 {: #services_category}

+### New {{site.data.keyword.iva_full}} experimental service
+New as of: 15 September 2017

+With the new {{site.data.keyword.iva_full}} experimental service, you can create a cognitive voice agent built on Watson services that customers can call and speak to over the phone.
+With Watson artificial intelligence at its backbone, your voice agent can communicate in a conversational manner, handling complex interactions and solving customer calls within the voice agent.

+{{site.data.keyword.iva_short}} seamlessly connects to and orchestrates the Watson {{site.data.keyword.speechtotextshort}}, {{site.data.keyword.conversationshort}}, and {{site.data.keyword.texttospeechshort}} services to simulate natural-language conversation.
+Each voice agent automatically scales to handle multiple calls at the same time.
+In this experimental release, you can customize your voice agent by using the following key features:

+* Import the sample {{site.data.keyword.conversationshort}} dialog to get started, then create your own dialog to fit your company's needs.
+* Program voice agent behavior from within the {{site.data.keyword.conversationshort}} service by using our APIs.
+You control everything from barge-in behavior to hanging up the call for any node in your dialog.
+* Easily create and manage multiple voice agents if you want to connect different phone numbers to cognitive agents that are specialized for different topics.
+* Expand the service's capabilities by connecting a service orchestration engine (SOE) so you can use third-party APIs.
+For example, the SOE can listen for triggers from the {{site.data.keyword.conversationshort}} service, then use your provided APIs to look up information in existing systems or provide other analysis.

+To get started, see the [Getting started with {{site.data.keyword.iva_short}}](/docs/services/voice-agent/getting-started.html) documentation.

 ### {{site.data.keyword.streaminganalyticsshort}} service update: The console includes new ways to pinpoint problems in your applications
 New as of: 14 August 2017